openframeworks/ofBook/project_joel/chapter.md

 ![The Installation in Action, 27th June 2013](images/2013_06_27_HandsInTheAir.jpg "The Installation in Action, 27th June 2013")

 ### Code structure, main loop

+The structure of setup(), update() and draw() methods is common to openFrameworks code - with the addition of two large switch statements for switching between modes at runtime.

 ```cpp
 //--------------------------------------------------------------